rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    | 2016-09-28 | alpine-virt-3.4.4-x86_64.iso | Virtual | 39 MB |
    | 2016-09-28 | alpine-3.4.4-x86_64.iso | Standard | 85 MB |
    | 2016-09-28 | alpine-extended-3.4.4-x86_64.iso | Extended | 311 MB |

+The Alpine Linux distribution (distro) is so small that there is an <a target="_blank" href="https://wiki.alpinelinux.org/wiki/Raspberry_Pi">
+edition of it for the Raspberry Pi</a>.